jonespm/SI664-docs/install/win-choco_python_django_mysql-install.md

 :warning: You must terminate each SQL statement with a semi-colon (";").

-:bulb: replace 'arwhyte' and 'MyPassword' with a name and password of your choosing.
+:bulb: Replace 'arwhyte' and 'MyPassword' with a name and password of your choosing.

 ```mysql
 CREATE USER 'arwhyte'@'localhost' IDENTIFIED WITH mysql_native_password BY 'MyPassword';